20% Off Sitewide!

 We have all experienced how a bad night’s sleep can negatively impact our day – we feel more tired and sluggish and find ourselves in a bad mood and unable to focus.
 It is recommended that adults get at least 7 to 9 hours a night of quality sleep.
 However, only 56% of adults in the US get 7-8 hours sleep and 36% get 6 hours or less.
+Introducing good sleep hygiene practices can significantly improve sleep quality and overall well-being.

 In our modern society, it is common to associate a lack of sleep with productivity and mental strength.
 Sleep is often not prioritised, with people trying to ‘hack’ sleep with stimulants such as caffeine or timed ‘micro-naps’.
 When exploring the implications of poor sleep, it is clear that prioritising sleep is incredibly important for both physical and mental well-being and is vital for productivity at work and at home.

-What are the implications of poor sleep?
+What are the implications of poor sleep quality?

 During sleep, the body is able to slow down and restore itself; repairing tissue, regenerating cells, adjusting metabolism and hormones as well as consolidating memories and processing facts and emotions from the day.
 It also affects cognitive function, which is related to memory, language, attention and decision making.